vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 2. If the team vanishes, can the project continue?

 Yes.
 The Reserve Protocol platform is designed such that anyone can permissionlessly create a new RToken through a system of factory smart contracts.
-The Electronic Dollars (eUSD) project is governed by eUSD stakers who can change parameters and upgrade contracts for eUSD.
+The Electronic Dollars (eUSD) project is permissionlessly governed by eusdRSR stakers who can change parameters, assign any necessary roles, and upgrade contracts for eUSD.

 **Economic Factors**